 Increased welcome offer for new applicants

 If you do not yet have this card, you can also take advantage of the recently announced welcome offer which will allow you to earn even more points.

 The value of Chase Ultimate Reward points

 Since this is a no annual fee card, your only option to redeem your Chase Ultimate Reward points — assuming this is your sole Chase Ultimate Reward card — is for cash.
 This means as a standalone card, you cannot directly transfer your point to partner loyalty programs.
 Your points can be cashed out at 1 point = 1 cent.

 However, if you have a “premier” Chase Ultimate Reward card your points can go much further!
 If you have the Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Ink Preferred (or the no longer available Chase Ink Bold or Chase Ink Plus, you can transfer your points earned from the Chase Freedom Unlimited card to one of those “premier” cards and then transfer your points to a partner program.

 Redeeming your points for travel typically makes your Chase Ultimate Reward points worth about 2 cents per point.
-This puts a much higher valuation on the points earned and means you are earning a 3% return on your every day purchases, 6% return at restaurants and at drug stores, and a 10% return on groceries (as part of the current welcome offer).
+This puts a much higher valuation on the points earned and means you are earning a 3% return on your every day purchases and a 6% return at restaurants and at drug stores.

 This is the perfect no annual fee card to partner up with another Chase Ultimate Rewards credit cards where you can transfer to partners.
 Or, if you prefer earning a higher amount on rotating categories — instead of the flat 1.5 points per dollar spent — you might want to consider the brand new Chase Freedom Flex card instead.